Performance Test Results¶

-The following results compare the throughput against the number of concurrent users in each scenario.
+The following results compare the throughput against the number of concurrent users for different message sizes.

 Average response time (ms) vs. concurrent users¶

-The following results compare the average response time of the Micro Integrator server against the number of users in each scenario.
+The following results compare the average response time of the Micro Integrator server against the number of users for different message sizes.